 RMB classes related risk - The prices of Units in the RMB classes are denominated in RMB, but the Sub-Fund will have limited RMB-denominated underlying investments and its base currency is HKD.
-As such, even if the prices of underlying investments and/or value of the base currency rise or remain stable, investors may still incur losses if RMB appreciates against the currencies of the underlying investments and/or the base currency more than the increase in the value of the underlying investments and/or the base currency.
-Furthermore, if RMB appreciates against the currencies of the underlying investments and/or the base currency, and the value of the underlying investments decreased, the value of investors' investments in RMB classes may suffer additional losses.
+As such, even if the prices of underlying investments and/or value of the base currency rise or remain stable, investors may still incur losses if RMB appreciates against the currencies of the underlying investments and/or the base currency.
+Furthermore, if RMB appreciates against the value of the underlying investments and/or the base currency.
+Furthermore, if RMB appreciates against the currencies of the underlying investments and/or the base currency.
+Furthermore, if RMB appreciates against the currencies of the underlying investments and/or the base currency.
+Furthermore, and the value of the underlying investments decreased, the value of investors' investments in RMB classes may suffer additional losses.